kingstinct/react-native-device-activity/README.md

 You can potentially modify the targets manually, although you risk the library and your app code diverging.
 If you want to disable the automatic copying of the targets, you can set `copyToTargetFolder` to `false` in the plugin configuration [as seen here](https://github.com/Intentional-Digital/react-native-device-activity/blob/main/example/app.json#L53).

+## Some notes
+- It's not possible to 100% know which familyActivitySelection an event being handled is triggered for in the context of the Shield UI/actions.
+We try to make a best guess here - prioritizing apps/websites in an activitySelection over categories, and smaller activitySelections over larger ones (i.e. "Instagram" over "Instagram + Facebook" over "Social Media Apps").
+This means that if you display a shield specific for the Instagram selection that will take precedence over the less specific shields.
+- When determining which familyActivitySelectionId that should be used it will only look for familyActivitySelectionIds that are contained in any of the currently monitored activity names (i.e. if familyActivitySelectionId is "social-media-apps" it will only trigger if there is an activity name that contains "social-media-apps").
+This might be a limitation for some implementations, it would probably be nice to make this configurable.

+## Data model
+Almost all the functionality is built around persisting configuration as well as event history to UserDefaults.

+- familyActivitySelectionId mapping.
+This makes it possible for us to tie a familyActivitySelection token to an id that we can reuse and refer to at a later stage.
+- Triggers.
+This includes configuring shield UI/actions as well as sending web requests or notifications from the Swift background side, in the context of the device activity monitor process.
+Prefixed like actions_for_${goalId} in userDefaults.
+This is how we do blocking of apps, updates to shield UI/actions etc.
+- Event history.
+Contains information of which events have been triggered and when.
+Prefixed like events_${goalId} in userDefaults.
+This can be useful for tracking time spent.
+- ShieldIds.
+To reduce the storage strain on userDefaults shields are referenced with shieldIds.

 # Installation in bare React Native projects

 For bare React Native projects, you must ensure that you have [installed and configured the `expo` package](https://docs.expo.dev/bare/installing-expo-modules/) before continuing.